EvoMaster: A Foundational Evolving Agent Framework for Agentic Science at Scale: Introduction

 Built upon these principles and EvoMaster, we have successfully incubated the \textbf{SciMaster}~\citep{zhang2025bohrium+} agent ecosystem, which spans autonomous machine learning (ML-Master~2.0)~\citep{sjtu2025mlmaster, sjtu2026mlmaster2}, general scientific research (X-Master / X-Master 2.0)~\citep{sjtu2025xmaster}, web information retrieval (Browse-Master)~\citep{sjtu2025browsemaster}, physics reasoning (PhysMaster)~\citep{sjtu2025physmaster}, and embodied intelligence training (EmboMaster)~\citep{sjtu2026embomaster}.
 By leveraging a shared foundational harness, we are rapidly expanding this ecosystem to additional scientific domains.

-To comprehensively validate the scientific and evolutionary capabilities of EvoMaster, we conduct head-to-head comparisons against OpenClaw~\citep{steinberger2025openclaw}, the fastest-growing open-source general AI agent.
-Rather than merely evaluating general intelligence, we deliberately selected four authoritative benchmarks that map directly to the core competencies required for Agentic Science:
+To comprehensively validate the scientific and evolutionary capabilities of EvoMaster, we conduct head-to-head comparisons against three representative general-purpose agent systems: OpenHands~\citep{wang2025openhands, wang2025openhands_sdk}, OpenClaw~\citep{steinberger2025openclaw}, and Codex~\citep{openai2026codex}.
+All agents use GPT-5.4 as the backend model.
+Rather than evaluating general intelligence alone, we organize ten benchmarks into three capability regimes that map directly to the requirements of Agentic Science: